The Dunwells: Show Me Emotion EP and Lucky Ones (2014–2015)

-After spending the remainder of 2013 in the studio, The Dunwells returned to the scene in late January, making an appearance on The Andrew Marr Show on BBC1, performing their hit song, I Could Be A King.
-The band hit the road in April 2014 on their Light Up the Sky tour.
+After spending the remainder of 2013 in the studio, The Dunwells returned to the scene in late January, making an appearance on The Andrew Marr Show on BBC1, performing their hit song, "I Could Be A King".
+The band hit the road in April 2014 on their 'Light Up the Sky' tour.
 The tour spanned across the United Kingdom hitting all the major stops along the way.
-In conjunction with the Light Up the Sky tour, the band released their first single, Sleepless Nights, off their newest EP, Show Me Emotion.
-At the conclusion of the successful Light Up the Sky tour, The Dunwells returned stateside to play a short run of shows centered around their performance at Bonnaroo Music and Arts Festival.
+In conjunction with the 'Light Up the Sky' tour, the band released their first single, "Sleepless Nights", from their EP, Show Me Emotion.
+At the conclusion of the tour, The Dunwells returned stateside to play a short run of shows centered around their performance at Bonnaroo Music and Arts Festival.
 At the conclusion of The Dunwells short U.S. run, Jonny Lamb left the band to take care of his newborn son.
 Upon their return to the UK, the band replaced Jonny Lamb on drums with Adam Taylor who had filled in for the band on previous occasions.
 The Dunwells kicked off their run of English festivals in July 2014. playing Hop Farm Festival Tramlines Festival, and Cornbury Music Festival, among many others.

-On 9 September 2014, the band released a 4-song EP entitled Show Me Emotion, produced by Stephen Harris (Kodaline, Kaiser Chiefs, The Wombats), with the title track being the first single.
-The single, Show Me Emotion received widespread regional radio play in the UK, as well as spins on national mediums, such as BBC Radio 6 Music.
+On 9 September 2014, the band released a four-song EP entitled Show Me Emotion, produced by Stephen Harris (Kodaline, Kaiser Chiefs, The Wombats), with the title track being the first single.
+The single, "Show Me Emotion" received widespread regional radio play in the UK, as well as spins on national mediums, such as BBC Radio 6 Music.
 The Scunthorpe Telegraph said "the title track has echoes of Elbow but it should establish The Dunwells as chart stars."
 Following the release of Show Me Emotion, the band has made multiple appearances on English television and radio, with appearances on BBC Look North TV, BBC Leeds, BBC Manchester, and many others.
 The band also played a run of shows on the western coast of the United States after the release, selling out multiple venues.

-The Dunwells completed a successful tour of the UK during February 2015, in which they sold out multiple venues and debuted their new single, 'Lucky Ones'.
-The band released their second EP of the year, entitled "Lucky Ones'," on 25 May via Concord Music Group.
+The Dunwells completed a successful tour of the UK during February 2015, in which they sold out multiple venues and debuted their new single, "Lucky Ones".
+The band released their second EP of the year, entitled Lucky Ones, on 25 May via Concord Music Group.